 How To Remove Late Payments With A Goodwill Letter

-You don’t want late or missed credit card, mortgage, auto loan or student loan payments on your three credit reports maintained by the national credit bureaus of Experian™, Equifax®and TransUnion®.
+You don’t want late or missed credit card, auto loan or student loan payments on your three credit reports maintained by the national credit bureaus of Experian™, Equifax®and TransUnion®.
 That’s because missed or late payments – payments are considered late and reported to the bureaus if you pay them 30 days or more past their due dates – can cause your three-digit credit score to fall by 100 points or more.

 And once a late or missed payment hits your credit reports, they’ll remain on them for 7 years.
 That’s a long time to be dealing with that credit card payment you forgot to make.